-Verwood C of E First School & Nursery Art Policy 18th November 2019
+Verwood C of E First School & Nursery Art and design Policy September 2021

-This policy outlines the purpose and management of the Art taught and learned at Verwood C of E First School and Nursery.
+This policy outlines the purpose and management of the Art and design taught and learned at Verwood C of E First School and Nursery.
 The school policy reflects the consensus of opinion of the teaching staff.
 The implementation of this policy is the responsibility of all the teaching staff.